 Backup and restore using a MySQL database dump

 MySQL database dump is the default backup mechanism when Unified Manager is installed on a Linux and Windows server.
-However, if Unified Manager is managing a large number of cluster and nodes, or if your MySQL backups are taking many hours to complete, you can back up using Snapshot copies.
-This functionality is available on Red Hat Enterprise Linux, CentOS Linux systems, and Windows.
+For Red Hat Enterprise Linux or CentOS Linux systems, you can use the NetApp Snapshot backup method if Unified Manager is managing a large number of cluster and nodes, or if your MySQL backups are taking many hours to complete.

 A database dump backup consists of a single file in the backup directory and one or more files in the database repository directory.
 The file in the backup directory is very small because it contains only a pointer to the files located in the database repository directory that are required to recreate the backup.